trine sprint & olympic triathlon

 *Chip timed results with all splits

-*Post-race results will be on this website in addition to being up on display at the race site as soon as available.
+*Post-race results will be on linked on this website in addition to being up on display at the race site as soon as available.

 *Timing chips will be given out in race bags for pre-registered and day before registration.
 Race Day give as you register